A topic from the subject of Biochemistry in Chemistry.

 • DNA: Double-stranded helix structure, consists of nucleotides containing adenine (A), guanine (G), cytosine (C), and thymine (T) as bases.

-• RNA: Single-stranded, consists of nucleotides with uracil (U) instead of T and additional types of RNAs (e.g., mRNA, tRNA, rRNA)
+• RNA: Single-stranded, consists of nucleotides with uracil (U) instead of T. Several types of RNA exist, each with specific functions (e.g., mRNA, tRNA, rRNA).

-• Backbone: Made up of alternating sugar (deoxyribose or ribose) and phosphate groups
+• Backbone: Made up of alternating sugar (deoxyribose in DNA, ribose in RNA) and phosphate groups.

-• Bases: Attached to the sugar groups, determine the genetic code
+• Bases: Attached to the sugar groups; the sequence of bases determines the genetic code.

 • Base Pairing: DNA: A-T, G-C; RNA: A-U, G-C

-• Function: DNA stores genetic information and directs protein synthesis; RNA carries genetic information from DNA to the ribosome for translation into proteins
+• Function: DNA stores genetic information and directs protein synthesis; RNA carries genetic information from DNA to the ribosome for translation into proteins, and plays other crucial roles in gene expression.

 Main Concepts: